redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

 Running `virsh list --all` will show you now have one virtual machine called instack" and four called "baremetal[0-4]", all shut off.
 The "instack" vm runs a minimal install of Fedora 20 x86_64 and will be used to install the undercloud on.
 The vm contains a user "stack" that uses the password "stack" and is granted password-less sudo privileges.
 The other vm's don't have an operating system yet installed but will eventually become part of the "overcloud".

+You may also with to install virt-manager on the virt host as it can be very helpful if monitoring when the vm's for the Overcloud nodes are powered on and off.
+You can also use virt-manager to login to the console on the Overcloud nodes.

 Next steps: [ Deploying an RDO Undercloud with Instack ](Deploying an RDO Undercloud with Instack)